Did you know that approximately 15% of US citizens living in America use a private well to access drinking water?

-- Hard water can also lead to the accumulation of mineral that cam clog up your pipes.
+- Hardness can also lead to mineral build up that cam clog up your pipes.

 Soften, soften, soften!
-The fast and most effective way to cut through hard water is to use a water softener.
-If you don’t want to use sodium (i.e. salt) to remove hard water then you can opt for a salt-free water softener or magnetic water softener machine.
+The fast and most effective way to cut through hardness is to use a softener.
+If you don’t want to use sodium (i.e. salt) to remove hard water then you can opt for a salt-free softener or magnetic softener machine.

 Consequences of doing nothing

 If hardness is not treated or softened for a long period of time then it will cause problems.
 For instance, long term chronic hard water issues can create scale build up in your pipes, home appliances.
 Overtime, this can lead to the ineffective running of your home appliances and shorten their lifespan.
 Not to mention the ugly marks you get around your kitchen sinks, faucets and bathtub.